moinulhossainmahim/shop-ui/README.md

 <a name="process"></a>
 ## The Processes I have followed for creating the project.

   1. At first, I have created a **Trello** board for managing the project.
-Which includes feature idea, example project links, track of what I am doing currently etc **[Trello Board]**(https://trello.com/b/O8ocRnqS/dailyshop).
+Which includes feature idea, example project links, track of what I am doing currently etc.

   2. Then Dockerize the application for running in using docker.